zhengqili/Crowdsampling-the-Plenoptic-Function/README.md

 # Crowdsampling-the-Plenoptic-FunctionWe release

-evaluation code for reproducing the results since releasing robust training code is not easy given the complexity of the code.
+evaluation code for reproducing the results.

 To run the evaluation,